rayfarias56/shpe/README.md

 ## Setting up GIT <a name="git_setup"/>

 We realize that some of you may be completely new to git and that it may seem daunting at first.
 To get you started you should read and follow along with chatper one from this book: https://git-scm.com/book/en/v2.
-Most important is to do 1.5 and 1.6 which will install and setup GIT for you.
+Most important is to do sections 1.5 and 1.6 which will install and setup GIT for you.

 ## SSH and GIT <a name="ssh_git"/>